gabrielcedran/coding-puzzle/README.md

 ##### Running the game:
 After [downloading](https://github.com/gabrielcedran/coding-puzzle/raw/master/runnable/freak-island.jar) the game, open your terminal in the folder where the freak-island.jar is.
 Type java -jar freak-island.jar and ENTER.

-#### Selecting a option
+#### Selecting an option
 This game runs in turns.
 Every time you are asked for an action you have to type your option e press ENTER.
 If you type an invalid option it will be discarded and you will be asked again.
-It's important to say that the game is case insensitive therefore if you are asked to chose between A or B and you type A or a it makes no different, but if you type aa or Aa or AA, it will be considered an invalid entrance.
+It's important to say that the game is case insensitive therefore if you are asked to choose between A or B and you type A or a it makes no different, but if you type aa or Aa or AA, it will be considered an invalid entrance.

 ##### Cautions to not lose your saved game
 1. First of all, this game auto saves itself and it creates a file called character.saved.
 Do not delete this file or you will lose all your progress